Financial Review Of AGT For The Period For 1st Quarter FY17/18

-Review of performance for the 4th quarter and full year ended 31 March 2017
+Review of performance for the 1st quarter ended 30 June 2017

 Commentary on the significant trends and competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months

-The Japanese golf market continues to remain stable with the support of weekdays play demand from senior players.
+The Japanese golf market continues to remain stable with the demand for weekdays play demand from senior players.